douglasfinlay/node-eos-console/README.md

 - [ ] Publish to NPM
 - [ ] Documentation
 - [ ] Ability to retrieve patch
-- [ ] Use some kind of prefix tree to match OSC responses more efficiently
 - [ ] Settle on an event naming convention for implicit output

 ## License